 Only new applicants will be able to list with a WVR structure.
-After listing, issuers with WVR structures will be prohibited from increasing the proportion of WVR in issue or from issuing any further WVR shares (except in certain corporate actions, such as rights issues or open offers).
+After listing, issuers with WVR structures will be prohibited from increasing the proportion of WVR in issue or from issuing any further WVR shares (except on a pro rata basis in certain corporate actions, such as rights issues or open offers).

-Minimum and Maximum Economic Interest at Listing
+Minimum Economic Interest at Listing

-All the beneficiaries of a company's WVR structure are required to collectively beneficially own a minimum of at least 10 percent and a maximum of not more than 50 percent of the underlying economic interest in the applicant's total issued share capital at the time of its initial listing.
+The beneficiaries of a company's WVR structure are required to collectively beneficially own a minimum of at least 10 percent of the underlying economic interest in the applicant's total issued share capital at the time of its initial listing.

-A lower minimum shareholding percentage may be accepted by the Exchange on a case by case basis if the lower percentage shareholding still represents a very large amount in absolute dollar terms (e.g., if the company has a market capitalisation of over HK\$80 billion at the time of its initial listing).
+A lower minimum shareholding percentage may be accepted by the Exchange on a case-by-case basis if the lower percentage shareholding still represents a very large amount in absolute dollar terms (e.g., if the company has a market capitalization of over HK\$80 billion at the time of its initial listing).